 SOPP 2021 at Fuji Sanctuary

-Amidst the worldwide efforts to prevent the spread of COVID-19, the 17th Symphony of Peace Prayers will be held online, via a live-stream presentation on YouTube.
-SOPP participants around the world are invited to take part in the ceremony by tuning in to the live broadcast or watching the recorded broadcast at a later time.
-We kindly ask participants not to gather in person for the broadcast.
+Amidst the worldwide efforts to prevent the spread of COVID-19, the 17th Symphony of Peace Prayers was held online, via a live-stream presentation on YouTube.
+SOPP participants around the world were invited to take part in the ceremony by tuning in to the live broadcast.
+The recorded can be viewed below.

-Watch the live stream from Fuji Sanctuary here (May 16, 11am Japan time):
+Watch the live stream from Fuji Sanctuary here (live-streamed on May 16, 11am Japan time):

 Each year, the SOPP celebrates humanity’s common wish for a world of peace and harmony, through a show of interfaith unity and with shared prayers for peace throughout the world.
 In recent years, the SOPP has also been the venue for a variety of global initiatives, including the inauguration of the Fuji Declaration (2015), the launch of the Soul of WoMen campaign (2016), and the introduction of the Divine Spark IN (2018).